-The digital Blockchain technology –
+The Digital Blockchain Technology for Traceability –

 can technology behind bitcoin solve the need for traceability in the food industry?